 The Evidence for Green

 The mechanism is partly biophilic and partly physiological.
 Biophilia research (most notably E.O.
-Wilson's framework, developed through environmental psychology studies at institutions including the University of Exeter) consistently shows that visual access to natural colors — particularly green — reduces cortisol, lowers heart rate, and decreases reported anxiety.
-These are precisely the physiological conditions that facilitate sleep.
+Wilson's framework, developed through environmental psychology studies at institutions including the University of Exeter) consistently shows that visual access to natural colors - particularly green - reduces cortisol, lowers heart rate, and decreases reported anxiety.
+These are precisely the physiological conditions that help sleep.

 A 2019 study in Frontiers in Psychology found that participants exposed to green visual environments for 10 minutes showed measurable reductions in sympathetic nervous system activity (the "alert" state) compared to red and neutral control environments.
 Reduced sympathetic activation is associated with faster sleep onset and fewer nighttime awakenings.